Looking for middle school student (6th-8th grade; sometimes 5th grade) opportunities throughout the year? Programs include the following conditions:

 we are online!

-A Genre Book Club facilitated by teens, Delaware County District teen librarian and Delaware City Schools librarians together on the FIRST MONDAY of the month.
+A Genre Book Club facilitated by Delaware County District Library teen librarian, Delaware City Schools High School librarian and United Way Afterschool Programming Coordinator together on the FIRST MONDAY of the month.
 Meetings include activities, discussions, genre-themed snacks, giveaways, and fun!
+Must register for each individual month to receive Zoom link info.

 big brothers big sisters at willis

 Dempsey Middle School “Littles” and their Ohio Wesleyan University “Bigs” meet for foundation-building mentorship.
 To learn more about participating, visit Big Brothers Big Sisters of Delaware County.
-TUESDAYS DURING THE SCHOOL YEAR FROM 3 TO 5 PM
+Currently, meetings are occurring virtually.
+Contact BBBS of Delaware for more info.

 Free mental health drop-in services are available in the Wellness Room at the Willis Education Center These services include prevention practices designed to inform, educate, demonstrate skills, and reduce risk behaviors in youth.
 Clinicians are available to assist in teaching social skills, healthy decision making, and refusal or “saying no” skills.
 Call (740) 417-4733 to talk with someone from Syntero Counseling.
 VISIT THE STRENGTHENING FAMILIES CALENDAR FOR UP-TO-DATE TIMES.